mafzaal/d365-fo-code-reviews/README.md

 ### Model Context Protocol (MCP)

 The workspace uses MCP to integrate Azure DevOps tools.
+The Azure DevOps MCP server is provided by [azuredevops-tools](https://github.com/mafzaal/azuredevops-tools).
 Configuration is in `.vscode/mcp.json`:

 ```json
 {